 The vast, vast majority of independent women are no family destroying, man-hating lesbians.

-And the vast, vast majority of traditional women are no pushovers who let men take advantage of them (on the contrary, often men are more than happy to provide for them).
+And the vast, vast majority of traditional women are no pushovers who let men take advantage of them (on the contrary, men are often happy to provide for them).

 2. Tweak Your Style, Don’t Change it

-If you are too on the strong woman side, you can gain from becoming more feminine and more accommodating.
+And if you are too on the strong woman side, you might gain from becoming more feminine and more accommodating.